 Bird netting is used to prevent birds from nesting or entering certain areas.
 It is often used on buildings and in gardens for protection against pest birds like pigeons, gulls and sparrows.
 Anti bird netting comes in a range of different mesh sizes and strengths.
 Each is made specifically to protect against different bird species.

-As a general guide we recommend the following bird netting sizes for each species.
+As a general guide, we recommend the following bird netting mesh sizes for each species.
 Sparrow – 19mm, Starling – 28mm, Pigeon – 50mm and Gull – 75mm.
 Our bird netting comes in knotted and knotless options.
 We also sell the bird net fixings you will need if you are using bird netting for buildings.

 To install bird netting, you need some basic tools and straining wire.
 If you are using bird netting for buildings the first step is installing a wire perimeter around the area being protected.
 You can then attach the bird netting to the wire perimeter.